jzerez/discrete_final_project/README.md

 ```

 ### Bron-Kerbosch with Vertex Ordering
-During our time researching this topic, we came across a variation of Bron-Kerbosh algorithm called Bron-Kerbosch with vertex ordering.
+During our time researching this topic, we came across a variation of Bron-Kerbosch algorithm called Bron-Kerbosch with vertex ordering.
 We did not have time to look deeply or implement it.
 However, after thoroughly understanding the Bron-Kerbosch algorithm, we have a good idea of what it should be.
 Based on the ideas of Bron-Kerbosch with pivoting, we know that we can reduce the runtime greatly by picking a pivot.
 We can take this a step further by choosing the vertex with the biggest degree instead of choosing arbitrarily.
 Doing this will ensure that the number of nodes we iterate through will be further reduced.
 In our hypothesis, this algorithm will run faster on average for graphs with many sufficiently large maximal cliques than Bron-Kerbosch with pivoting, especially for graphs with few large maximal cliques and some sporadic cliques.
 However, everything in this section is written is through conjecture and we don't have factual evident to back up our claims.

 ## Runtime Analysis